dandaniel5/newReacctCompose/README.md

 # newReactCompose
-sh script, which will create a new npm project with 2 environments
+sh script, which will create a new npm project with 2 environments (npx + compouse)

 To use this script, follow these steps: